divyanshu851/ecommerceSite/README.md

 - `src/main/java/org/example/ecommerceproject/mapper`: Contains the mapper class for converting between entity and DTO.
 - `src/main/java/org/example/ecommerceproject/services`: Contains the service classes for business logic.

-## Setup and Installation

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Run `mvn clean install` to build the project.
-4. Run `mvn spring-boot:run` to start the application.

-## Usage

-- Use the `/product` endpoint to manage products.
-- Use the `/cart/{userId}` endpoint to view the cart for a specific user.